kosli-dev/cli/docs.merkely.com/content/client_reference/merkely_environment_report_k8s.md

 ```
   -x, --exclude-namespace strings   The comma separated list of namespaces regex patterns NOT to report artifacts info from.
 Can't be used together with --namespace.
   -h, --help                        help for k8s
-  -i, --id string                   The unique identifier of the source infrastructure of the report (e.g. the K8S cluster/namespace name).
-If not set, it is defaulted to environment name.
   -k, --kubeconfig string           The kubeconfig path for the target cluster.
   -n, --namespace strings           The comma separated list of namespaces regex patterns to report artifacts info from.
 Can't be used together with --exclude-namespace.
 ```